Jan Thomas van Kessel: Life

 Jan Thomas van Kessel was born in Antwerp on 10 September 1677 as the son of Thomas van Kessel.
 His father was the son of the prominent painter Jan van Kessel the Elder and a brother of the painters Jan van Kessel the Younger and Ferdinand van Kessel.
-Through his grandfather Jan van Kessel the Elder he was related to the Brueghel family of artists as his great grandfather Hieronymus van Kessel the Younger was married to Paschasia Brueghel who was the daughter of Jan Brueghel the Elder).
+Through his grandfather Jan van Kessel the Elder he was related to the Brueghel family of artists as his great-grandfather Hieronymus van Kessel the Younger was married to Paschasia Brueghel who was the daughter of Jan Brueghel the Elder).

 Father Thomas van Kessel had not chosen an artistic career like his own father and brothers but had become a notary in Antwerp.
 Jan Thomas, on the other hand, chose to follow in the footsteps of many members of his family who had become artists.
 In the guild year running from 18 September 1691 to 18 September 1692 he was registered as a pupil of Peter Ykens in the registers of the Antwerp Guild of St. Luke.

 It is believed that after the death of his master Peter Ykens in 1695 he continued his studies in Breda with his uncle Ferdinand van Kessel who was working there on a commission for the palace of William III of Orange.
 He stayed in Breda during the years 1696 and 1697.
-He then spent some time in Paris around the period 1702-03.
+He then spent some time in Paris around the period 1702–03.

-He returned to Antwerp where he registered as a master in the Anwerp Guild in the guild year 1703-1704.
+He returned to Antwerp where he registered as a master in the Antwerp Guild in the guild year 1703–1704.
 He married Isabella Bruynel.

 He remained in Antwerp until his death in 1741.